hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/251000283v1-data-driven-approaches-in-nanophotonics-a-review-of-ai-enabled-metad.md

 ---
 layout: default
-title: Data driven approaches in nanophotonics: A review of AI-enabled metadevices
+title: "Data driven approaches in nanophotonics: A review of AI-enabled metadevices"
 ---

 # Data driven approaches in nanophotonics: A review of AI-enabled metadevices